Stoke-on-Trent: Architecture

-William Astbury (1898–1962) was an English physicist and molecular biologist who made pioneering X-ray diffraction studies of biological molecules.
-He was born in Longton.
+Art

 Visual art

 The major art gallery is The Potteries Museum & Art Gallery, located in Hanley.
 It contains a collection of fine ceramics, a rotating programme of exhibitions and a permanent collection.
 In 2010, it became one of the permanent homes of the Staffordshire Hoard, the most important collection of Anglo-Saxon gold yet found.

 The city's Cultural Quarter in Hanley contains the Potteries Museum & Art Gallery, the Regent Theatre and the Victoria Hall.
 There are also smaller elements, including the independent Dazed Gallery and AirSpace, the city's only contemporary art gallery, artist-led and artist run.
 The Artbay Gallery in Fenton has a contemporary range of original works as well as limited editions.

 Edwardian School of Art in Burslem has been refurbished with £1.2 million, and is now run without a public subsidy.
-The Hothouse Centre for Ceramic Design, and the Roslyn Works complex of craft studios operate in Longton.
+The Hothouse Centre for Ceramic Design and the Roslyn Works complex of craft studios operate in Longton.
 Also based in Burslem is the Barewall Gallery, which has a large collection of work by local artists including original art by Arthur Berry (The Lowry of The Potteries), Jack Simcock, and by new emerging Potteries artists.

 Stoke-on-Trent is the birthplace of several artists including Arthur Berry (also a novelist, playwright & poet), Glenys Barton (sculptor), Arnold Machin (sculptor, coin & stamp designer) and Sidney Tushingham, A.R.E.